Equipment Solutions for Safe Tank Working

-The Safe System of Work is aptly named.
-It is a fully integrated power distribution and ventilation system with inbuilt fire and gas detection, dampers and automatic shutdown.
-The executive automatic shutdown makes the system safer, as it does not rely on communication/human action.
+The Safe System of Work (SSOW) is a fully integrated ventilation and power distribution system, deployed and operated in either Zone 1 or Zone 2 areas, with inbuilt fire and gas detection, dampers and automatic shutdown – mitigating any need for human intervention.

 The logic conditions, equipment status and alarms produced by the Safe System of Work can be relayed to the installation Central Control Room (CCR) via Wifi or wired ethernet.

-Each time a switch is moved on the entry board, it is automatically relayed to the display board which shows who is in the tank and tallies the head count.
-The display board has battery backup so that in the event of power failure, the last screen shot is still displayed.
-The system can also be adapted to operate using swipe cards / proximity tokens.
+It has battery backup so in the event of power failure, the last screen shot is still displayed.
+The system can also be adapted to operate using swipe cards or proximity tokens.

 The selection of the most suitable access method for executing repairs at height is dependent on the quantity of work to be carried out, the resource pool available and the nature of the tasks.
 Whilst it may be suitable to carry out some tasks using only rope access, more difficult scopes are made more efficient if stable work platforms can be provided.
 MTL have developed work platform designs in steel, GRP and using scaffold for a wide range of tank workscopes with great success.

-When carrying out coating repairs MTL strive to ensure that the best quality repair is achieved.
+When carrying out coating repairs, we strive to ensure that the best quality repair is achieved.
 Every effort is taken to ensure that the surface is prepared to a high standard to ensure that coating repairs adhere properly and last.
-Our dehumidification system enables us to achieve the optimum environment for carrying out coating repairs while on station.
+Our dehumidification system enables us to achieve the optimum environment for carrying out coating repairs while on-station.